freenas/freenas-docs/userguide/sharing.rst

 #.
 The network or host must be unique per share and per filesystem or
     directory.

 #.
-The "All directories" option can only be used once per share per
+The :guilabel:`All directories` option can only be used once per
-    filesystem.
+    share per filesystem.

 To better understand these restrictions, consider the following